Metrolink (California): Initial service and expansion

+Arrow expansion

 Arrow, formerly the Redlands Passenger Rail Project, opened on October 24, 2022.
 The 9 mi eastward rail extension from San Bernardino to Redlands was planned by the San Bernardino Associated Governments (SANBAG).
 The association considered whether to extend commuter rail along the corridor or to install either bus rapid transit or light rail lines, but in December 2015, SANBAG officials said they planned to extend Metrolink service only to the San Bernardino Transit Center and use diesel multiple units operated by Omnitrans in lieu of Metrolink locomotive-hauled coaches on the rest of the route.
 In late 2019, Metrolink assumed the operating rights and carried out construction after Omnitrans was dismissed due to restructuring of that organization.
 Groundbreaking for Arrow's construction took place on July 19, 2019.
+Arrow began operation on October 24, 2022.

 Notable incidents

-218 people were killed in Metrolink train incidents from 1993 to 2008, the majority of these being pedestrians killed on the tracks, whilst 39 were as a result of three train collisions.
-Since 2008, just one person onboard Metrolink trains has died, a locomotive engineer killed in Oxnard when a truck was left on a crossing.
+218 people were killed in Metrolink train incidents from 1993 to 2008, the majority of these being pedestrians killed on the tracks, while 39 were as a result of three train collisions.

+Glendale, 1994

+There is a narrow residential strip of the city of Glendale which is isolated from the rest of the city by the presence of high-speed rail lines.
+Access is limited to grade crossings spaced at very long intervals.
+The sections of track between the grade crossings were not fenced for many years, and dozens of pedestrians and vehicles were struck.
+Two of the accidents resulted in a total of seven deaths in one month:

+On August 15, 1994, three pedestrians died when they were attempting to cross the tracks along a section of Metrolink track adjacent to San Fernando Blvd in Glendale in the middle of a mile-long stretch of track that had no pedestrian crossings and no fences to discourage pedestrian access.
+Later that August, four persons in an automobile died when they were attempting to cross at a grade crossing of the Metrolink track adjacent to San Fernando Blvd.